Process-Control #

 - Cost and complexity: requires monitoring/telemetry, calibration, and control logic.

-- Latency sensitivity: delayed or noisy feedback can cause oscillations/instability.
+- Sensitive to latency: delayed or noisy feedback can cause oscillations/instability.

 Real-world examples #